 Outfalls, Creeks, and Ditches BMPs.
 KPDES Outfalls 001, 002, 008, 009, 010, and 015 have inverted piped dams.
 Inverted pipe dams are engineered so that water is allowed to pass through the dam, but floating material, such as oil and debris, is contained.
-Of these outfalls, only Outfalls 001 and 008 routinely discharge industrial waste waters.
+Of these outfalls, only Outfalls 001 and 008 routinely discharge industrial wastewaters.
 New discharges or changes to existing discharges to Outfalls 001 and Outfall 008 are evaluated to ensure they will not impact water quality criteria or KPDES permit requirements.

 Outfalls 002, 010, 011, and 012 receive water from most of the former enrichment facilities and runoff from a large portion of the eastern side of the Paducah Site.
-Waters from the four ditches are pumped to an equalization lagoon C-617, which also has treatment abilities for several KPDES Permit parameters.
-The effluent from the lagoon normally is released to Outfall 010 below the ditch lift station after treatment.
-The C-617 Lagoon also can be discharged to Outfall 011 if needed.
+Waters from the four ditches are pumped to an equalization lagoon C-617-B, which also has treatment abilities for several KPDES Permit parameters.
+The effluent from the lagoon normally is released to Outfall 010 below the ditch waste station after treatment.
+The C-617-B Effluent Control Lagoon also can be discharged to Outfall 011 if needed.
 During large rainfall events that exceed lift station capacity or during times of lift station outages, the outfalls will receive effluents directly from the outfall ditches.
-The KPDES Permit allows these discharges that are monitored to prove compliance with KPDES discharge criteria.
+The KPDES Permit allows these discharges.